 Unfortunately, those who are not acquainted with this truth, think that in order to be saved they first have to confess their sins, repent, turn from them, be good, and then if they also truly believe in Jesus they can be saved.
-But, if that is true then salvation wouldn’t be a free God’s gift anymore but it could be achieved by our own efforts, and our repentance.
-Such concept, however, according to the Bible, would be a heresy.
+But, if that is true then salvation wouldn’t be a free God’s gift anymore but it could be achieved by our own efforts and our repentance.
+Such a concept, however, according to the Bible, would be heresy.

-Because of this we need to answer the question, what according to God’s concept of salvation comes first, repentance or salvation?
+Because of this, we need to answer the question, what according to God’s concept of salvation comes first, repentance or salvation?

-According to apostle Paul not repentance but salvation comes first as he wrote that two thousand years ago, whether anybody repents or not, God already “was in Christ reconciling the world to Himself, not imputing their trespasses (sins) to them”!
+According to apostle Paul, not repentance but salvation comes first as he wrote that two thousand years ago, whether anybody repents or not, God already “was in Christ reconciling the world to Himself, not imputing their trespasses (sins) to them”!
 (2Corinthians 5:19).

-It means that God already in His Son saved the whole world and forgave sins of all sinners, not only past but also present and future ones!
-There is no text in the Bible which says that through the cross of Christ God forgave us only our past sins or the sins we committed before our conversion.
+It means that God already in His Son saved the whole world and forgave the sins of all sinners, not only past but also present and future ones!
+There is no text in the Bible that says that through the cross of Christ God forgave us only our past sins or the sins we committed before our conversion.
 That is why in Romans 2:4 Paul made it clear that it is “the goodness of God which leads us to repentance”.
-So, it is not our repentance that is supposed to lead us to God’s goodness, acceptance, and forgiveness, but it is God’s goodness, His great love revealed in saving us sinners through Jesus which comes first and then when we experience this love it leads us to repentance!
+So, it is not our repentance that is supposed to lead us to God’s goodness, acceptance, and forgiveness, but it is God’s goodness, His great love revealed in saving us sinners through Jesus which comes first, and then when we experience this love it leads us to repentance!

 There is a famous and true story about a stubborn slave who was bought at an auction by a rich man.
 Before and even after the slave was bought he kept on saying that he wouldn’t work for anyone.
 But as soon as the rich farmer who bought that stubborn slave told him that he paid for him not to force him to work for others but in order to set him free, then the same unwilling to work for others slave knelt down and said: ‘Sir, I will serve you for all my life!”